ichortower/HatMouseLacey/docs/README.md

 report problems to me there as well.

 ### Is this compatible with \<mod name here\>?
-See the list above, under **Compatibility**.
-If you don't see your mod listed there, the default answer is "probably, technically".
+If it's not listed above, under **Compatibility**, the default answer is "probably, technically".
 What that means is that I don't expect this mod to crash your game or break much of it, but there may be asset conflicts, weird behavior, or lore clashes.

+This even applies to mods above which I have listed as incompatible and EWONTFIX.
+Your game should still run and most things should still work.
+But it may be jarring, especially if those kinds of errors greatly bother you.

-If you find any of those things, I would be much obliged to you if you let me know.
+If you find any compatibility problems with mods not listed above, I would be much obliged to you if you let me know.

 ### What about multiplayer?
 I haven't tested it yet.
 Hopefully it mostly works.
 Whatever doesn't work I'd